sylwiadobkowska/currency-converter/README.md

 - Swedish Krona (SEK)

 ## Technologies
-The projest was created using JavaScript.
+The projest was created using following technologies:
+- JavaScript
+- HTML
+- CSS

+## Files
+This repository consists of following files:
+- `index.html` : Main HTML file for the Currency Converter website.
+- `script.js` : JS file responsible for the calculating interaction.
+- `style.css`, `container.css`, `form.css` : Files containing styling of the form.